White-striped viper gecko: Distribution

 The species is currently known from few localities in the Maharashtra state.
 The type locality is Dorle Village in Rajapur Taluka, Ratnagiri district, Maharashtra.
 Its distribution is poorly known, and it could be more widely spread.
+The conversion of lateritic plateaus to mango orchards, due to the increasing culinary popularity of the Alphononso mango varietal, has decreased populations of specialist species such as the white-striped viper gecko in their endemic region.